devsecops-workshop/workshop-guide/content/3-inner-loop/_index.md

 {{< figure src="../images/crw.png?width=50pc&classes=border,shadow" title="Click image to enlarge" >}}

 - You'll get into the **Creating a workspace ...** view, give the workspace containers some time to spin up.
+- If a popup appears asking you to wether you "Trust the code", accept with Yes

 When your workspace has finally started, have a good look around in the UI.
 It should look familiar if you have ever worked with VSCode or similar IDEs.